 The average 75-year-old deals with three or more chronic conditions and takes five or more medications; this can be a significant amount of added doctor appointments and daily activities to sustain a person’s well-being and freedom.

-For Baby Boomers with diabetes, there are “smart” glucometers such as Dario that can transfer measured blood glucose readings to an app on a smartphone for storage, tracking and monitoring diabetes.
+For Baby Boomers with diabetes, there are “smart” glucometers such as Freestyle Precision Neo that can transfer measured blood glucose readings to an app on a smartphone for storage, tracking, and monitoring diabetes.

 The Internet of Medical Things platforms such as the one provided by Vitls can help nurses and off-campus physicians monitor a patient’s vital signs continuously, without disturbing the senior.